nicklafferty/craftycody/content/crochet/learn-to-crochet-video-series.md

 image = "/uploads/learn-to-crochet-video-series.png"
 slug = "learn-to-crochet-videos"
-tags = ["crochet", "video", "tutorial"] title = "Learn to Crochet Video Series"
+tags = ["crochet", "video", "tutorial"] title = "(DONE) Learn to Crochet Video Series"

 +++
-I started a short series on the basics of crochet awhile ago.
+I started a short series on the basics of crochet a while ago.
 I wasn't finding what I wanted on YouTube, so I decided to make my own.
 The results are quick, simple videos that, hopefully, explain the basics to help you get started on your journey into crochet.

 I will be making more and adding to the series, but they will be on subsequent blog posts.
 For now, here are my first 3 explaining the basic stitches.